3laween/colada-sdk-ios/USAGE.md

 - Swift **5.9 or later** (Xcode 15+).
 - A Colada **API key** (`pk_live_…`) — reach out to your Colada contact if you don't have one.
-- Deep links configured (if you want re-engagement attribution) — see §5.

 ---